dell/omnia/docs/source/Overview/NetworkTopologies/dedicated.rst

 * **Public Network (Blue line)**: This indicates the iDRAC network which is connected to the external public network.

-* **iDRAC Network a.k.a.
-BMC Network (Red line)**: This indicates the private iDRAC network used by the control plane to control the cluster nodes using out-of-band management.
+* **iDRAC Network (Red line)**: This indicates the private iDRAC network used by the control plane to control the cluster nodes using out-of-band management.

 * **Cluster Network (Green line)**: This indicates the admin network utilized by Omnia to provision the cluster nodes.